-Peter Wilson is a private adviser to corporations and governments in Australia.
-Peter was formerly a Managing Director at Greenhill & Co., Inc. and before joining Greenhill's predecessor firm, Caliburn, he practised as a solicitor with Mallesons Stephen Jaques and lectured in law at the University of New South Wales.
-Peter is the Chairman of Playwriting Australia, the peak Australian body supporting new writing for theatre, a director of Company B Limited (the producing company of Belvoir Street Theatre), a director of Artspace, and a member of the Finance Council of the Institute of the Sisters of Mercy in Australia and Papua New Guinea.
-He is also the Philanthropy Adviser to the Council of The Women's College within the University of Sydney.
-Peter has previously held board positions with numerous other community organisations including the Finance Council of the Sisters of the Good Samaritan of the Order of St Benedict in Australia, Inner City Legal Centre (ending as Chairman) and The English Association, publishers of Southerly, Australia's oldest literary magazine (ending as Treasurer).
-Peter was the recipient of the 2016 Emerging Philanthropy Leadership Award from Creative Partnerships Australia and was named in the inaugural 50 LGBTI Leaders List by Deloitte in 2017.
+Peter is a Managing Director with Greenhill, where he provides financial and strategic advice to major Australian corporations and governments.
+Peter practised as a solicitor with Mallesons Stephen Jaques and lectured in law at the University of New South Wales before joining Greenhill.
+Peter is the Chairman of Playwriting Australia, the peak Australian body supporting new writing for theatre, a director of Company B Limited (the producing company of Belvoir St Theatre) and a member of the Finance Council of the Institute of the Sisters of Mercy in Australia and Papua New Guinea.
+Peter is also the Philanthropy Adviser to the Council of The Women's College within the University of Sydney.
+He has held board positions with numerous other community organisations including the Finance Council of the Sisters of the Good Samaritan of the Order of St Benedict in Australia, Inner City Legal Centre (ending as Chairman) and The English Association, publishers of Southerly, Australia's oldest literary magazine (ending as Treasurer).
+Peter attended St. Ignatius' College, Riverview and the University of New South Wales, where he received a Bachelor of Laws (LLB) and a Bachelor of Commerce (BCom) with honours in Finance.